sielerjm/michaelsieler/Projects/projects.rst

    :width: 50%

 Microbial Bioinformatics Hub is an open-source, collaborative space for researchers and students to find, learn and share knowledge, methods and tools related to analyzing microbiological data.
 You can find the site `here <https://microbial-bioinformatics-hub.readthedocs.io/en/latest/index.html>`_.

+Tools used:

+- Sphinx and ReadTheDocs (website framework and hosting)
+- Python, HTML and CSS (styling/formatting)